 Aram Han Sifuentes Protest Banner Lending Library Workshop

-Join the Pick Museum of Anthropology and NIU’s Center for the Study of Women, Gender and Sexuality for a hands on Protest Banner Lending Library workshop led by Chicago based textile artist Aram Han Sifuentes.
-ALL students and student activist groups are welcome and encouraged to attend the workshop.
-Sifuentes will show examples of other banners then lead participants in making their own.
-No previous sewing experience is necessary.
-Banners made at the workshops will become part of a repository at NIU where students can check them out and take them to future demonstrations.
+This workshop was a hands on Protest Banner Lending Library workshop led by Chicago based textile artist Aram Han Sifuentes.
+Sifuentes showed examples of other banners and then lead participants in making their own.
+Banners made at the workshops became part of a repository at NIU where students can check them out and take them to future demonstrations.